 Resource Management ability

-- Use boats in a cost–effective manner that reduces mechanical wear and tear and gives due consideration to reducing fuel consumption. - Essential
+- Use of boats in a cost–effective manner which reduces mechanical wear and tear and gives due consideration to reducing fuel consumption. - Essential

 Skills / Experience

-- To have sound judgement of prevailing sea & weather conditions.
-Ability to convey confident and conservative decisions based on these assessments. - Essential
+- Applicant must have sound judgement of prevailing maritime conditions with ability to convey to others, confident and conservative decisions based on these assessments - Essential

 - Knowledge and initiative to develop the efficiency of the boating operation. - Desirable